fac21/rosie-odonnell-timer/README.md

 2. Next up, I got all of my elements onto my page, but adding them into my HTML file.

-I set the largest outer box as my main div, placing the smaller box inside it in a simple div tag, as I didn't think it required a semantic tag:
+I set the largest outer box as my main div, placing the smaller box inside it in a simple div tag, as I didn't think a  semantic tag was required in this instance:

 ``` HTML